-We played around with the look for about an hour before I made the realisation that I had being going down the complete wrong path.
+We played around with the look for about an hour before I made the realisation that I had been going down the completely wrong path.

 You can see some examples in the insight below of how I was pushing it towards my traditional love of a 35mm style grade.